Noir Désir: Des visages des figures: 2001–2003

 Their most recent studio album, 2001's Des visages des figures was much quieter than any of their previous albums, but was very well received, selling over 1 million copies.
 The group received five Victoires de la Musique award nominations for 2001, winning both Best Rock Album of the Year and Music Video of the Year for "Le vent nous portera" in collaboration with the French/Spanish artist Manu Chao.
 During the awards ceremony Cantat read out a speech on behalf of the band, addressed to Jean-Marie Messier, the CEO of Vivendi, the group that owns Noir Désir's record company, Universal.
 Messier was a controversial figure in France at the time, due to the perception that he was abandoning his French roots in favour of Americanization.
-In their speech, Noir Désir accused Vivendi of exploiting their band's name in order to rebut criticism of Messier's treatment of French culture.
+In their speech, Noir Désir accused Messier of exploiting their band's famous political orientation and critical speech to rebut criticism of Vivendi's focus on mainstream instead of legitimate French culture and emerging bands.
 The band played few concerts for their Des visages des figures tour, but all were held in large stadium-like venues except for the Middle East tour, where the band was able to go back to their roots playing in small clubs.
 They were invited to perform a one-off concert at the “Montpellier Radio-France” festival in 2002.
 For the 55 minute performance, titled "Nous n'avons fait que fuir", Cantat recited a long-form poem he'd written over musical improvisations played by the rest of the band.
 The text of the poem along with a recording of the performance on CD was released by French book publisher Éditions Verticales.

 Incarceration of Bertrand Cantat: 2003–2007

-In 2003, following an argument about infidelity, Bertrand Cantat, drunk at the time, severely beat his girlfriend, the French actress Marie Trintignant, also drunk, in a hotel room in Vilnius, Lithuania.
+In 2003, following an argument about infidelity, Bertrand Cantat, drunk at the time, severely beat his girlfriend, the French actress Marie Trintignant, in a hotel room in Vilnius, Lithuania.
 The following morning Marie Trintignant was found in a coma in her bed and died a few days later.
-A post mortem examination showed that she had suffered multiple head injuries.
-Cantat admitted to hitting her four times; prosecutors argued that it was in fact 19 times in all.
+A post-mortem examination showed that she had suffered multiple head injuries.
+Cantat admitted to hitting her four times; prosecutors argued that he did so 19 times in total.
 He later alleged she had fallen and hit her head on a radiator, and that this impact, not his blows, rendered her unconscious.
 On 29 March 2004, a Lithuanian court sentenced Cantat to eight years in prison after he was found guilty of manslaughter.
 After one year spent in Lukiškės prison of Vilnius, he was moved to a prison near Toulouse, France, and was released on parole in October 2007 after serving half his sentence.
 A condition of Cantat's release was that he must receive regular psychological counseling and refrain from public reference to his crime in interviews or in music.
 In July 2010, the conditional status of Cantat's release was lifted and he was declared as having completely served his sentence.